rkhalil1990/csv2odoo/README.rst

 .. note ::

-    Don't forget reading the documentation in docs/ folder.
+    Don't forget reading the documentation in docs/ folder!!

 ---